UNC-Libraries/SCTS-Documentation/Style Guide.md

 ## PersNames and CorpNames

 **Consistency:** Try to be consistent in how you write names.
-It is often best to use the fullest version of the name first in each section of your EAD finding aid (e.g., abstracts, biographical/historical note, collection overview, c01 series descriptions).
+It is often best to use the fullest version of the name first in each section of your finding aid (e.g., abstracts, biographical/historical note, collection overview, c01 series descriptions).
 In subsequent references within each section, you may use either the last name alone (unless this makes for unclear references) or the most-used combination of given and surname.
 If the appropriate name is _Hetty Betty Bodine_, you may refer to her as _Bodine_ or _Hetty Betty Bodine_ or perhaps _Hetty Bodine_ or _Hetty_.
 Do not, however, arbitrarily start calling her _Hetty B. Bodine_ or _H.
 Betty Bodine_ or _Betty_ (unless she went by _Betty_, in which case, use that name consistently).

 When an individual uses initials in a personal name, place a period followed by a space after each letter.

 - J. G. de Roulhac Hamilton

 **Abbreviations:** Usually spell out names of corporate bodies.
 There can be exceptions, but this will be determined on a case-by-case basis, often according to whether or not there is an authority record for a name.
-For example, use "and" instead of "&" unless you know that the authority record specifies & (remember to code any &s in [EAD](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/EAD.md)).

 - :smiley: _University of North Carolina at Chapel Hill_

+Use "and" instead of "&" unless you know that the authority record specifies & (remember to code any &s in [EAD](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/EAD.md)).

 - :smiley: _Smith and Company_